NikitaKiran/VR_Assignment1_NikitaKiran_IMT2022028/README.md

     - Small contours are filtered out on the basis of area.
     - A mask is obtained for each contour.
     - The mask is applied on the original image to segment out the coin.
-    - A bounding box is drawn around the coin and the individual coins are cropped and displayed seperately
+    - A bounding box is drawn around the coin and the individual coins are cropped and displayed separately
     - The total number of detected coins are displayed.